jackwasey/icd/README.md

 -   Clinical Classifcations Software (CCS) comorbidities from AHRQ
 -   Pediatric Complex Chronic Condition comorbidities
 -   AHRQ ICD-10 procedure code classification
--   validation of ICD codes from different annual revisions of ICD-9-CM and ICD-10-CM
+-   annual revisions of ICD-9-CM and ICD-10-CM
 -   correct conversion between different representations of ICD codes, with and without a decimal points, leading and trailing characters (this is not trivial for ICD-9-CM).
 ICD-9 to ICD-10 cross-walk is